mybest

 In terms of balancing power with performance, we liked DeWalt's 20V MAX XR Cordless Jig Saw.
 It stood out for its combination of cutting strength and ease of adjustment.
 Thanks to its ability to make large, rough cuts quickly as well as more fine-tuned cuts, we can recommend it to people who plan to use their jigsaw for a variety of tasks.

 Jigsaws can come with one of two power supply types: battery or corded.
-Battery-powered jigsaws have the advantage of being flexible, while corded types can be used for long periods without a drop in power.
-Each type has its place depending on your workspace and what type of job you'll be using it for, but overall, we recommend battery-powered jigsaws.
-In the next section we'll look at why they're so useful and also introduce several of these models.
+Battery-powered jigsaws have the advantage of being accessible in any workplace, while corded types can be used for long periods without a drop in power.
+Each type has its place depending on your workspace and what type of job you'll be using it for.
+Overall, we recommend battery-powered jigsaws.

 Cut Through a Wide Range of Materials Without Getting Tangled up in Cords by Using a Battery-Powered Jigsaw